Home Fosamax

 Is Fosamax Still Considered Safe?

-In general, Fosamax is still considered safe with a small risk of ONJ and femur fractures.
-Fosamax is still available in the U.S. in its brand name and generic forms.
+In general, Fosamax is still considered safe, with a small risk of ONJ and femoral fractures.
+It remains available in the U.S. in its brand-name and generic forms.

-Another review from Stat Pearls suggested giving patients a break from Fosamax treatment.
+Another review in Stat Pearls suggested giving patients a break from Fosamax treatment.
 Patients with a low fracture risk could take this break, known as a “drug holiday,” for three to five years.
-Though for some, the benefits of continued therapy outweigh the risk of side effects.
-The review authors suggest patients should have follow-up assessments to measure their bone density and calcium levels at six to 12 months after starting treatment.
+However, for some patients, the benefits of continued therapy outweigh the risk of side effects.
+The authors suggest that patients have follow-up assessments to measure their bone density and calcium levels at six to 12 months after starting treatment.

-Make sure you discuss monitoring your condition with your medical provider.
+Make sure you discuss monitoring your condition with your doctor.

 Has Fosamax Been Recalled?

-If you are experiencing side effects, make sure you talk to your medical provider.
-If you have new thigh or groin pain, it could be a sign of a femur fracture, and you should tell your medical provider right away.
-Your medical provider may recommend tests, such as X-rays, to rule out a femur fracture.
+If you are experiencing Fosamax side effects, talk to your physician.
+New thigh or groin pain could be a sign of a femur fracture, and you should notify your doctor immediately.
+They may recommend tests, such as X-rays, to rule out a femur fracture.

-ONJ symptoms can last for 8 weeks or longer and include pain and swelling in the mouth, as well as part of the jawbone showing through the gums.
+ONJ symptoms can last for eight weeks or longer and include pain and swelling in your mouth.
+Additionally, part of your jawbone may show through your gums.
 Your dentist should monitor these symptoms.

 You and your doctor can report any side effects to the FDA through its MedWatch Program.